Data Centers in Maceió

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, dedicated cloud on-ramps within Maceió as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary interconnection hubs in São Paulo, using long-haul private network extensions.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Maceió, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Azure via private network links to the primary interconnection hubs in São Paulo and Fortaleza.

 Power Analysis